 Global Talent Stream pilot under the Temporary Foreign

 - Worker Program (ESDC – partially referral based).

 Global Talent Stream – Category A

-What it is: Category A is aimed at Innovative Canadian companies that need highly specialized and global talent in order to scale-up and grow, and have already identified candidates for a limited number of very unique roles (one or two) that are not already listed under Category B. Examples are specialized leadership and business development expertise.
+Category A is aimed at Innovative Canadian companies that need highly specialized and global talent in order to scale-up and grow, and have already identified candidates for a limited number of unique roles (one or two) that are not already listed under Category B. For example, specialized leadership and business development expertise.

 - Does your firm operate in Canada?
 Eg. CRA business number, BC incorporation, or extra-provincial registration.

 - Does your firm have a focus on innovation?
 Eg. commercialization of intellectual property, Research & Development capacity, innovative/unique business model.

 - Is your firm willing, and capable, of growing or scaling up?
 Eg. established market fit; achievable business plan with HR strategy; plan to sell internationally or have international sales; competitive technical/business intelligence capacity; financial plan with investors or funding; verified/audited financial statements in good standing; strong management team with a professional Board and C-suite in place or in development; annual revenues of more than $3 million or an average annualized growth greater than 10% per year (in revenue or in number of employees), over a three year period or a significant investment (i.e. $5 million or more).

 - Does your firm have a need to fill a unique and specialized position?
 Unique and specialized is indicated by the minimum requirement for: advanced knowledge of the industry; and, an advanced degree in area of specialization or interest to employer, and/or 5 years of experience in the field of specialized experience; and, an annual salary of at least $80,000 or an annual salary equivalent to the prevailing wage for that occupation if it is higher than $80,000.
 Has your firm identified a qualified foreign worker for potential hire into that unique and specialized position?